atreyasha/spp-explainability/docs/develop.md

     5.  check if packed sequences could be incoporated into model

+    6.  ensure final published model has all new model parameters such as `tau_threshold` and `bias_scale` specified

 2. Re-check potential pitfalls

     1.  add `with torch.no_grad()` scope indicator alongside